 Those expats who refuse to speak their native language to other people with the same native language.
 Or they think their maids or gardeners are their best friends.
 They hate their native countries and get annoyed if you remind them where they’re from.
 They’re quite insufferable.

 Being in this part of the world doesn’t mean abandoning your own culture.
-No-one respects for that, least of all the locals.
+No-one respects you for that, least of all the locals.
 You can learn the language, assimilate, start a family, marry, make friends, do all that stuff.

 You should do all that stuff.